Pandoa/FirebaseFeatures/docs/introduction.md

 # Content
 The following modules are available in the plugin:
 - AdMob (iOS and Android only)
-- Analytics
+- Analytics (iOS and Android only)
 - Authentication
 - Cloud Firestore
 - Cloud Functions
 - Cloud Messaging
 - Cloud Storage
-- Dynamic Links
+- Dynamic Links (iOS and Android only)
 - Remote Config
 - Crashlytics (iOS and Android only)
+- Performance (iOS and Android only)

 ?> A question?
 Send an email to [pandores.marketplace@gmail.com](mailto:pandores.marketplace+doc@gmail.com).